-- Urinary incontinence is often an issue in people of all ages with Down syndrome.
-It’s important to have a quality, fast-drying bed protection.
+- Bedwetting is often an issue in people of all ages with Down syndrome.
+It’s important to have a quality, fast-drying washable bed pads.
 Remember, that plastic mattress protectors can be crinkly, uncomfortable and most importantly - dangerous.
 They can cause sweating and are linked to asthma and other serious illnesses.
-The eco-friendly PeapodMats are really absorbent and guarantee a quick bed change which reduces chances of the child waking up.
+The eco-friendly PeapodMats are really absorbent and guarantee a quick bed change to help with bedwetting.

 - Remove blinking lights and other distracting items, try using a blackout blind

 - Use a white noise machine or toy to block out other noises

 - Keep the child’s bedroom at an ultimate comfortable temperature

 - Let your child sleep with their favourite blanket or toy (but always stick to the safe sleeping guidelines for babies under 1 year old!)

 4 Things That Will Help You Create a Successful Bedtime Routine For Children with Down Syndrome